How To Clean Your House To Get Rid Of Scabies

 Vacuum Your Carpet and Furniture

-In order to get rid of mites that are in your carpet and furniture, I recommend that you use a steam cleaning vacuum, like this one from amazon.
+In order to get rid of mites that are in your carpet and furniture, I recommend that you use a steam cleaning vacuum.
 The high heat from this type of vacuum will kill scabies, as well as, bed bugs, dust mites, flees, bacteria and fungus.
 Not to mention, it will make your carpet look and smell like new.

 If all you have is a regular vacuum, you can sprinkle diatomaceous earth over your carpet and furniture, let it sit for 15 minutes, then vacuum it all up.
 You can get diatomaceous earth from amazon here.